rak-n-rok/Krake/README.md

 kubectl config view >> cluster_certs/config/minikube_conf.yaml
 ```

 **Attention:** If you have installed both kind and minikube this command would list both configurations.
-You then should remove the kind configuration.
+In this case, you should remove the kind configuration.

 Here you can see an example configuration of minikube for Krake: